|

 *If person was drowning, do not attempt to remove water from person.

-For definitions, information on CPR and a list of
+For definitions, lessons, mobile apps, information on CPR

 University of Washington School of Medicine